 My start in the production world allowed me to work in a wide variety of positions on an amazingly vast range of projects including shows like Marvel's IronFist, Marvel's The Defenders, and companies like Refinery 29, and MTV.
 All of which gave my the tools for freelance work ethic , fast work flow, and an independence to later pursue photography full-time.

 As of August 2018 I signed on to solo the lead photography for Discover Outdoors a sick outdoor guide company.
 Over the course for 40 days I travelled to 7 different states along the Pacific Northwest and photographed what is their newest and largest launch digital and printed campaign to date.
 I am incredibly proud of my work capturing their new guiding itineraries and the amazing people I was able to work alongside to make this happen.
 The portfolio of this work is currently curated under the campaign section of my site.

-Some of the brands I’ve worked with:
+Some brands I’ve shot for and worked with: